Events

 Christmas Market

-On this time of the year biggest malls turn into winter destinations.
+During this time of the year, the biggest malls turn into real winter destinations.
 Zorlu Center, Kanyon, IstinyePark, Vadistanbul and Akasya are decorated with Christmas trees, light installations and themed corners.
-Many malls also host pop-up Christmas markets on their squares or indoor stages.
-These events sell crafts, sweets, candles and ornaments, creating a cozy holiday mood while you shop.

 Church Of St Anthony Of Padua